 The Faculty Development Center (FDC) announces the annual call for applications for the Faculty Enhancement and Instructional Development (FEID) Award.
 The goal of the FEID award is to support faculty in designing instructional improvement which leads to increased student success thereby supporting the University strategic plan, specifically goals one and two.

 Previous grant recipients must submit their final report through the online system before applying for the current year.
-If you receive a message that you aren’t eligible, this could be due to the system not finding your final report.
-You can resubmit by logging into the system and the system should approve you for a new submission.
+If you are applying and receive a message that you aren’t eligible, this could be due to the system not finding your final report.
+You can resubmit your final report by logging into the system and submitting.
+Once you submit, the system should approve you for a new submission.

 - Modifying an approved face-to-face course to be offered in a different approved modality

 - Modifying assessments/assignments within a current course

 - Application of best/promising practices produced from the Scholarship of Teaching and Learning (SoTL)